RobinHermet/Pharo_Project/README.md

 ### Setting Up Pharo and Moose

 1. Install Pharo Launcher and create a Moose 10 image.
 The image must be named `Moose Suite 10 (stable)`.
 The folder of this image must be located in the `\Documents\Pharo\images\` folder of your computer.
+Please, be sure to not already have another image named `Moose Suite 10 (stable)`, if so, delete or rename it before creating the new image.

 2. Once in Pharo, open your `Moose Suite 10 (stable)` image.
 Then open a Playground and execute the following commands to install NeoCSV: